zaed-nusirat0/diabetes_model/README.md

     "Age": 45
 }
 Example Request:
-Use a tool like Postman or curl to send the POST request.
+You can use a tool like Postman or curl to send the POST request:

 bash
 Copy code